phpbb/documentation/development/extensions/tutorial_testing.rst

 .. note::

     Functional tests are **slow**.
-Depending on your server, it might take up to 2 seconds per page view. phpBB is installed via page views aswell, which takes another 20 to 100 seconds, depending on various configurations, for the first functional tests.
-Subsequent functional tests **do not reinstall** the board, so they do not have the huge setup time.
+Depending on your server, it might take up to 2 seconds per page view. phpBB is installed via page views as well, which takes another 20 to 100 seconds, depending on various configurations, for the first functional tests.
+Subsequent functional tests **do not reinstall** the board, so they do not have the long setup time.

 Continuous integration with Travis CI
 =====================================